lab-design/lab-design.github.io/about.md

 to implement, verify and sustain and that is more portable across computing platform differences.

-Our two leading projects are **Panini**, a language designed to enable safe and efficient concurrent programming by construction, and **Boa**, a domain-specific language and infrastructure for mining software repositories.
+Our three leading projects are [**Panini**](http://paninij.org), a language designed to enable safe and efficient concurrent programming by construction, [**Boa**](http://boa.cs.iastate.edu), a domain-specific language and infrastructure for mining software repositories, and [**Ptolemy**](http://ptolemy.cs.iastate.edu), a language that strives to balance expressiveness and modular reasoning for crosscutting concerns.

 Our research meetings are in 216 Atanasoff Hall on Wednesdays from 9am-1pm.